How to fit a grazing muzzle and halter to your horse

 - Your horse is struggling to get grass through the grazing muzzle’s opening.
 Taller grass tends to fall over, which means there are rarely any leaves of grass poking through the openings.
 Shorter grass allows your horse to set the muzzle down and use his lips to remove the leaves that pass through.

-When you are first introducing a muzzle to your horse, or using a new style of halter or muzzle, do daily checks and adjustments until it’s all set.
+- When you are first introducing a muzzle to your horse or using a new style of halter or muzzle, do daily checks and adjustments until it’s all set.

-Yes, you may need to actually train your horse to wear a grazing muzzle.
+- Yes, you may need actually to train your horse to wear a grazing muzzle.
 Don’t let your horse talk you out of using a muzzle – the only time his lips touch that sweet, sweet grass should be when he’s wearing a muzzle.
 It’s for his health!
-Many horses will learn quite quickly that no muzzle = no grass and will play along.
+Many horses will learn quickly that no muzzle = no grass and will play along.
 More tips on that here!

 You can go shopping here!
 As an Amazon Associate, I earn from qualifying purchases, which are zero extra charge to you.
 I can’t thank you enough for your support!